ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer: Experiments

 \subsection{Main Results}

-\textbf{Image Generation.} We report the FID-50K~\cite{fid}, Inception Score~\cite{inceptionscore}, Precision and Recall~\cite{imagenetprecision} of \OURS and baselines in Table~\ref{tab:fid_table}.
+\textbf{Image Generation.} We report the FID-50K~\citep{fid}, Inception Score~\citep{inceptionscore}, Precision and Recall~\citep{imagenetprecision} of \OURS and baselines in Table~\ref{tab:fid_table}.
 Compared with previous autoregressive models and masked generative models utilizing discrete tokens, such as VQGAN, VAR, LlamaGen, and MaskGIT, \OURS consistently achieves superior performance with lower FID scores at comparable model scales.
 Notably, \OURS-XL achieves 2.45 FID scores, outperforming both LlamaGen-XXL and VAR-d20 with similar parameters.
-Additionally, when compared to the MAR-L variant that does not recompute attention, \OURS-L significantly improves performance across all metrics.
-Although MAR-L has lower FID than \OURS, recomputing attention makes it hard to generalize longer sequence generation.
+Additionally, when compared to the MAR-L-Causal \textbf{variant that does not recompute attention}, \OURS-L significantly improves performance across all metrics, specifically improving FID from 4.07 to 2.53.
+Compared with other autoregressive diffusion methods, such as Monoformer~\citep{zhao2024monoformer} and Dart~\citep{dart}, \OURS has a significantly superior performance.
 When compared with leading diffusion-based methods, \OURS also demonstrates competitive performance.
 For instance, despite not employing full-sequence attention, \OURS models achieve results close to DiT-XL.
 In general, these results highlight the distinct advantages of \OURS over other baselines with the continuous latent representation and KV-Cache.
-Qualitative results are presented in Fig.~\ref{fid:image_case}.
+Qualitative results are presented in the Appendix~\ref{sec:appendix_cases}.